nabaskes/PyLisp/README.md

 http://pythonpracticeprojects.com/lisp.html

-Very simple list interpreter in Python
+Very simple lisp interpreter in Python

+This is pretty sloppy in a lot of ways but it's a work in progress